FCG101/How-To-Make-a-Venti-Iced-Caramel-Macchiato/README.md

 6. Check the Shots:

    - Check the shots that you have made previously to ensure that they are a deep rich brown color with a thick golden crema on top.
-They should look similar to the picture underneath.
+They should look like the following picture.

       > ![first](Shots.jpg)